DuendeInexistente/Cirque/CreakJou.md

 ### 04 - 30

 We stopped the house at a city to restock, and while it seemed empty first, now I can hear doors closing wherever we go.
-There's a foul smell in the air too, like ponyscat.
+There's a foul smell too, like ponyscat.

 ### 04 - 31

 The people of the city burned a body yesterday.
 It's the first time we see them, and also the first I see an actual burial rather than just sinking the body.

 Everyone seemed to be sick.
-After a while Whisper gathered the courage to ask what was happening, and a foal said they were sick with fungi.
+After a while Whisper gathered the courage to ask what was happening, and a foal said they had fungi.
 His left eye was red and swollen.

-It took me several hours to get Whisper to tell me why was the display depressing him as much as it was, even if I a' not unaffected, and when he did talk he was trying to hold back tears.
-This is the sickness that whipped out changelings, he said.
+It took me several hours to get Whisper to tell me why was the display depressing him as much as it was, even if I am not unaffected, and when he did talk he was trying to hold back tears.
+This is what whipped out changelings, he said.
 All of them -many his friends- gone in a mater of weeks, the fungi spreading from city to city with the slightest breeze.
 We've agreed to try getting them help from a nearby city estate, Arabesco.

 I asked him about the sickness spreading there, but he said the infection doesn't spread muck anymore.
 It's main food source is gone, after all, and nowadays it just explodes sometimes.